techSash/Emotion_Prediction/README.md

 This project implements the machine learning model, naive bayes classifier to predict the emotion in a statement.

+2 Jupyter notebooks are provided.
+The 'Sentiment Prediction.ipynb' contains the code for emotion prediction and 'Data Viz.ipynb' contains code for data visualization.

 ## DATASET

+The dataset is available as 'dataset.csv'

 The data is divided into 4 classes or emotions.
 The classes are